Against Her Will: An Incident in Baltimore

 Against Her Will: An Incident in Baltimore is a 1992 American made-for-television drama film directed by Delbert Mann and starring Walter Matthau, Harry Morgan and Susan Blakely.
-A sequel to The Incident (1990), it is the second of three television films featuring the characters Harmon Cobb and Judge Bell.
+A sequel to The Incident (1990), it is the second of three television films featuring the characters Harmon Cobb and Judge Bell, which debuted in 1990's The Incident.

 Plot

-A small-town lawyer, Harmon Cobb, and his family move to Baltimore where he becomes the law partner of his old adversary, Judge Bell.
+In 1947, Small-town Colorado lawyer Harmon Cobb and his family move to Baltimore, where he becomes the law partner of his old adversary Judge Bell.
 He goes against the State of Maryland, suing on behalf of an institutionalized mental patient for release.

-A sub-plot involves Cobb struggling with the death of his son in the previous film.
-Despite several years passing since his son's death in World War II, he finds himself unable to accept his son's widow beginning a new romance with a customer to the music shop she starts working at.
+Cobb also struggles with the death of his son in the previous film.
+Despite several years having passed since his son's death in World War II, he is unable to accept his son's widow beginning a new romance with a customer at the music shop at which she starts working.